maxwell-bland/attacking-avionics-terrestrials-presentation/README.md

 Unmanned Autonomous Vehicles (UAVs) have gained traction.
 False Data Injection (FDI) attacks the null space of CPS matrix computations.
 FDI circumvents error detection techniques in sensor technologies.
 Artificial neural network technologies can detect abnormal fluctuations in sensor values.
 Work in the domain of mobile systems is ultimately work in non-mobile systems.
 E.g. my work on analyzing the update mechanisms for aircraft, other work on EV power stations.

-Programmable Logic Controllers (PLCs)

 ## The Current State